-When looking at examples of successful real estate investors and contrasting it with unsolicited advice I hear from people about not investing in real estate, toilets break.
+When looking at examples of successful real estate investors and contrasting them with unsolicited advice I hear from people about not investing in real estate, toilets break.
 I often wonder: why do real estate investors fail?

-There are varying degrees which real estate investors can fail.
+There are varying degrees in which real estate investors can fail.
 The most common way is that an investor tries a strategy such as flipping or rental properties casually one time.
 Then they have a bad experience and swear off it completely.

 Not enough capitalization